 You can also use active compression that creates a pumping effect to provide additional benefits such as helping your body get rid of excess fluid in the damaged area and improving the blood flow, which is essential for tissue restoration and healing.

-CBD Topical Solution
+Hemp Topical Solution

 Muscle strains can be quite uncomfortable, especially if you have injured a major muscle group.
 It may affect your ability to perform daily activities and limit your range of motion.